chirangaalwis/kubernetes-iot/scripts/README.md

 ##### 2. Deploy Kubernetes Ingress controller.

-The Kubernetes Ingress resources of this Kubernetes deployment use the NGINX Ingress Controller..
+The WSO2 IoT Server Kubernetes Ingress resources use the [NGINX Ingress Controller](https://github.com/nginxinc/kubernetes-ingress) (maintained by NGINX).

-In order to enable the NGINX Ingress controller in the desired cloud or on-premise environment, please refer the official documentation, [NGINX Ingress Controller Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/).
+In order to enable the NGINX Ingress controller in the desired cloud or on-premise environment, please refer the official documentation, [NGINX Ingress Controller Installation Guide](https://github.com/nginxinc/kubernetes-ingress/blob/master/docs/installation.md).

 ##### 3. Setup a Network File System (NFS) to be used for persistent storage.